openwallet-foundation/didcomm-mediator-credo/README.md

 ## Postgres Database

 To deploy the mediator, a postgres database is required.
 Any postgres database will do.
-The mediator deployed to `https://mediator.dev.animo.id` is deployed to a DigitalOcean managed postgres database.

 1. Create a postgres database and make sure it is publicly exposed.
 2. Set the `POSTGRES_HOST`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_ADMIN_USER`, `POSTGRES_ADMIN_PASSWORD` variables.
 For the mediator we use the same username and password for the admin user and the regular user, but you might want to create a separate user for the admin user.